brianlan/vln-data-prep/SAGE3D_REFACTOR_PLAN.md

 7. Named RGB/depth metrics, deterministic selected frames, threshold formulas, and the repeated-run/held-out protocol above are committed before Phase 0b;
    numeric tolerances are established only through that protocol.
-8. **Handoff identity:** revision 7 is committed before baseline capture; the baseline provenance identifies that plan/source commit, while each candidate sidecar separately identifies the code it actually executed.
+8. **Handoff identity:** revision 8 is committed before baseline capture; the baseline provenance identifies that plan/source commit, while each candidate sidecar separately identifies the code it actually executed.
 9. **Approval ownership:** the Phase 0 decision record names accountable owners for baseline/tolerance approval, canonical GPU evidence, re-baselining, package-format sign-off, and compatibility-shim removal sign-off.
-Roles may share a person, but none may be left implicit.
+At least one approver other than the implementation author is required for the pre-observation tolerance policy, Phase 0b threshold report, re-baselining, Phase 4 render extraction, and package-format compatibility sign-off.
+Other roles may share a person, but none may be left implicit.
+When staffing makes independent review impossible, record an explicit owner-approved exception with scope and rationale; one-person approval is not the default policy.

 ### Phase 0a — Legacy characterization tests (no target modules)  *(~1 day)*

 Per the decisions above.
-Commit and obtain owner approval for `tests/golden/839920/<baseline-id>/tolerance_policy.json` (metric names/formulas, mask construction, deterministic frame selector, threshold formulas, per-metric minimum margins, five-characterization/two-held-out run count, and mutation expectations) before any Phase 0b render metrics are inspected. **DoD:** green on the unmodified codebase (no-asset tests) under package python; tolerance policy reviewed and immutable for the first capture attempt; all five approval owners recorded. **Risk:** low.
+Commit and obtain owner approval for `tests/golden/839920/<baseline-id>/tolerance_policy.json` (metric names/formulas, mask construction, deterministic frame selector, threshold formulas, per-metric minimum margins, five-characterization/two-held-out run count, per-metric detection budgets/evaluation scopes, cache/isolation policy, diagnostic retention, and deterministic mutation expectations/preconditions) before any Phase 0b render metrics are inspected. **DoD:** green on the unmodified codebase
+(no-asset tests) under package python; tolerance policy reviewed and immutable for the first capture attempt; all five approval owners recorded; and an independent reviewer approves the policy or the explicit exception is recorded.
+**Risk:** low.

 ### Phase 0b — Pinned external baselines + artifact checkers  *(~3–5 days)*

 First run a generation-only feasibility smoke using scene `839920`, seed `20260720`, five episodes, and the current generation defaults; stop before the expensive render baseline if it cannot complete within `max_attempts=3000`.